Logo of the website

 I will not bore you with the details of each step because they are easy to go through.
 Overall, it should take about 10 minutes to create the account fully.
 The only thing that can take time is the funding, which can only be done through a wire transfer.
 The funds may take time to arrive in Saxo.

 There is no minimum for opening an account.
 This is good news because you can start trading with little money.
 This is great if you want to test a service.
-And since there is no minimum custody fee (only a maximum), you can test the service with little fees.
+And since there is no custody fee, you can test the service with little fees.

 So, overall, opening an account at Saxo will be very simple.